bigtoga/Examples/Cloud - Azure/AZ-300/Identity & Governance/Azure AD.md

+# How to apply coditional access policies for different requirements?

+1. Want everyone registered for MFA but only require for Risky sign-in
+    - Configure **End user protection** (baseline policy)

+2. Block access for users on Outlook 2010
+    - Configure **Block legacy authentication**

+3. MFA required for Portal, Powershell, or CLI
+    - Configure **Require MFA for service management**

 # You enable MFA for a user.
 What methods can they use to do the MFA?
 - SMS/text
 - Phone call